brian14708/wh-briefings/statements-releases/2021-08/2021-08-19-statement-by-president-joseph-r-biden-jr-on-world-humanitarian-day.md

 modified_time: 2021-08-19 10:04:45-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/19/statement-by-president-joseph-r-biden-jr-on-world-humanitarian-day/
 published_time: 2021-08-19 10:04:44-04:00
-title: Statement by President Joseph R. Biden, Jr. on World Humanitarian Day
+title: "Statement by President Joseph R. Biden, Jr. on World Humanitarian\_Day"
 ---

 On this World Humanitarian Day, we pay tribute to the humanitarian